Welcome to Sports & Societies at Fitz!

 The annual Freshers’ Fair (run by the Cambridge SU) and Sports Fair (run by the Sports Service) are being held online this year- see the following for more information:

-- Sports Fair: Live from 10am Friday 2nd October to 5pm Friday 9th October
+- Sports Fair: Live from 1pm to 5pm, 3rd October

 Early in the year, trials will take place to join a University sports team.
 If you represent Cambridge against Oxford in a major sport, you get a Blue; other sports award Half Blues.
 Most Blues sports have second teams, so you may still get to represent the university.